Bi-borough inclusion for disabled children

 For pricing and locations of all our inclusion venues, please click here

-Please note Rafael hold risk assessments of all the sites used across the Bi-borough.
+Please note the inclusion officer will hold risk assessments of all the sites used across the Bi-borough.
 Please see attachments for copies if you want to ensure the site is safe for your child.

 Inclusion Pathway if your child needs additional support

 - Referral into the Short Breaks Team